Dragons-Ire/40k-index-pdf-extractor/README.md

 - Run 40k_index_pdf_extractor.py using command line
     - First argument: The index.pdf file to extract cards from
     - Second argument: Space separated list of cards to extract.
 Can be page numbers or **exact** unit titles.
 Army rules, strategems and wargear are included automatically
     - -o: The file to save the extracted pdf to.
-Folder path can be included if the folder already exists
+Folder path can be included
     - -a: Optional argument to specify army rules and strategem pages (space separated numbers).
 Use this if the army rules and strategems are not contained in the first 4 pages of the index
     - -v: Optional flag to override page extraction.
 Will extract only the page numbers specified